High blood sugarHyperglycemia - self-care; High blood glucose - self-care; Diabetes - high blood sugar

 - Feeling weak or tired

 High blood sugar can harm you.
 If your blood sugar is high, you need to know how to bring it down.
-Here are some questions to ask yourself if your blood sugars are high:
+If you have diabetes, here are some questions to ask yourself when your blood sugar is high:

 Are you taking your diabetes medicines correctly?